lkysow/consul-on-kubernetes-workshop/configure-connect.md

 </details>

 ## Next Steps
 Nice work!
-You're ready to move on to the final
+You're ready to move on to the final step: [Canary Deployment](canary-deploy.md)